 When you’re in a relationship for some time, the values, beliefs, and goals you and your partner share begin to intertwine.
-This process makes it possible for the two of you to become one.
+This process makes it possible for two to become one.
 Your partner infuses with a part of your identity, and you infuse with a part of theirs.
-As a result, the two of you form a “shared identity.”
+As a result, the two of you form what’s called a shared identity.

 The shared identity carries many benefits.
-It deepens the love, respect, trust, and emotional connection between you and your partner.
-It helps you live a longer, mentally healthier, and more fulfilling life.
-And it provides your life with one more facet of purpose.
+It deepens the love, respect, trust, and emotional connection between two people and it helps them live a longer, mentally healthier, and more meaningful, and fulfilling life.

 Now, think about this: something that’s a part of you, something that provided your life with meaning and fulfillment, is suddenly stripped away.

-Without a doubt, you’d fall into an existential crisis as a result — one where you’d start to question everything you know, everyone you know, and even yourself, and your deepest core values.
-And the same result would occur whether your relationship was toxic or healthy because, in the end, it was still yours, that is, a part of you.
+Without a doubt, you’d fall into an existential crisis as a result.
+You’d start to question everything you know, everyone you know, and even yourself, and your deepest core values.
+And the same would happen whether your relationship was toxic or healthy because, in the end, it was still yours, that is, a part of you.

-As if that wasn’t enough, the more meaning and emotional value you attached to your past relationship, the more empty, hopeless, and miserable you feel now that it’s gone.
+As if that wasn’t enough, the more meaning and emotional value you attached to your relationship, the more empty, hopeless, and miserable you feel now that it’s gone.
 And sometimes the emotional pain of a breakup hurts so much that it even causes debilitating physical pain.
 Science proves this by reporting that the same brain regions activated when we endure intense physical pain are also activated when we endure intense emotional pain.

-However, the pain-train doesn’t stop there.
-It get’s even worse.
-If you keep marinading yourself in your emptiness, hopelessness, and misery, you’ll risk staying stuck in the past, chasing after an old life, a life that is now dead.
-This tendency is the equivalent of mental, emotional, and spiritual stagnation.
+But the pain-train doesn’t stop there.
+If you keep marinading yourself in emptiness, hopelessness, and misery, you’ll risk staying stuck in the past, chasing after an old life, a life that is now dead.
+As a result, you’ll stagnate — mentally, emotionally and spiritually.

-So, how do you move forward instead of backward?
-Well, it all starts with four simple (yet emotionally difficult) steps.
+So, how do you move forward despite your fractured identify?
+Well, it all starts with five simple (yet emotionally difficult) steps.